Sponge: "Immune" system

 Sponges do not have the complex immune systems of most other animals.
 However, they reject grafts from other species but accept them from other members of their own species.
 In a few marine species, gray cells play the leading role in rejection of foreign material.
 When invaded, they produce a chemical that stops movement of other cells in the affected area, thus preventing the intruder from using the sponge's internal transport systems.
 If the intrusion persists, the grey cells concentrate in the area and release toxins that kill all cells in the area.
 The "immune" system can stay in this activated state for up to three weeks.

+Regeneration

+The regenerative ability of sponges is well studied, especially in the demosponges.

+The different sponge classes regenerate using distinct methods.
+Typically, regeneration occurs after an injury wounds or fragments the sponge, but they are able to regenerate even from dissociated cells; after being subjected to chemical or mechanical tissue destruction, these dissociated cells reaggregate to begin the process of regeneration, and after reforming the epithelium, gradually reconstruct their anatomy, such as the water circulation system.
+This "whole-body regeneration" has been observed in demosponges, calcareous sponges, and homoscleromorphs.
+Cell death appears to have a limited role in whole-body regeneration, mainly occurring while the epithelium reforms.

+Glass sponges are also able to regenerate; Rhabdocalyptus dawsoni is able to regenerate at a rate of 0.02–0.08 cm2 per day, filling in from the atrial, then dermal side, and closing up to form a scar.
+This rate is up to 40 times faster than growth of new tissue in the species, which may be due to the cytoplasmic method glass sponges use, as opposed to the slower cellular method in other sponges.

+Regeneration is noted to be faster than normal growth, as seen in Aplysilla rosea.
+Additionally, regeneration at the base appears to occur faster than that occurring at the apex (top) of the sponge, at least in Cinachyrella cf. cavernosa.